101 Things to do in Bournemouth – Southbourne Beach

 SOBO Beach

 If you haven’t visited Southbourne Beach recently, there have been some changes.
-The former restaurant, Bistro on the Beach, was demolished to make way for a larger building two storey building, which was planned for 2024.
-In the meantime, new in 2022 and staying for the foreseeable future, a trendy new pop-up, SOBO Beach, has been constructed.
-With building plans now on hold until it is “commercially prudent to do so”, SOBO Beach has become somewhat of a permanent fixture and now describes itself as the UK’s Number One Beach Venue & Community.
+The former restaurant, Bistro on the Beach, was demolished to make way for a larger building.
+In the meantime, new in 2022 and staying for the foreseeable future, a trendy new pop-up, SOBO Beach, was constructed.
+With building plans now on hold until it is “commercially prudent to do so”, SOBO Beach has become somewhat of a permanent fixture and now describes itself as “the UK’s Number One Beach Venue & Community“.

 SOBO Beach